chicheese/ChatGPT4Arch/README.md

 # ChatGPT4Arch

-A lightweight Electron wrapper that gives ChatGPT a native-feeling desktop client on Arch-based Linux distributions.
-The app embeds `https://chatgpt.com`, keeps you signed in between launches, and respects the system appearance so it blends in with Sway, Garuda Dragonized, and other Arch environments.
+A lightweight Electron wrapper that gives ChatGPT a native-feeling desktop client on Arch Linux while staying friendly to other distributions.
+The app embeds `https://chatgpt.com`, keeps you signed in between launches, and respects the system appearance so it fits in on your desktop.

 ## Features